Back to the Future Part II: Depiction of the future

-Though the filmmakers did research contemporary predictions by scientists on what might occur by 2015, Zemeckis has said that the film was not meant to be a serious attempt at predicting the future.
+Although the filmmakers researched contemporary predictions by scientists on what might occur by 2015, Zemeckis has said that the film was not meant to be a serious attempt at predicting the future.
 In 2010, he commented: "For me, filming the future scenes of the movie were the least enjoyable of making the whole trilogy, because I don't really like films that try and predict the future.
 The only ones I've actually enjoyed were the ones done by Stanley Kubrick, and not even he predicted the PC when he made A Clockwork Orange.
 So, rather than trying to make a scientifically sound prediction that we were probably going to get wrong anyway, we figured, let's just make it funny".
 Similarly, Gale said: "We knew we weren't going to have flying cars by the year 2015, but God we had to have those in our movie".

 However, the film did correctly predict a number of technological and sociological changes that occurred by 2015, including: the rise of ubiquitous cameras; use of unmanned flying drones for newsgathering; widescreen flat-panel television sets mounted on walls with multiple channel viewing; smart home technology; video chat systems; hands-free video games; talking animated billboards; wearable technology; tablet computers with fingerprint scanners and head-mounted displays.
 Payment on personal portable devices is also depicted.
-Although payment by thumbprint is not widely used, fingerprint scanning is in use as security at places such as airports and schools, and electronic payment with fingerprint scanning as a security feature is deployed for Apple Pay.
+Although payment by thumbprint was not widely used in 2015, fingerprint scanning was in use as security at places such as airports and schools, and electronic payment with fingerprint scanning as a security feature deployed for Apple Pay.

-Other aspects of the depiction of the future had not come to pass by 2015, but efforts were made to replicate the technology advances.
+Other aspects of the depiction of the future would not come to pass by 2015, but efforts were made to replicate those technology advances.

 The film shows Marty putting on Nike "Air Mag" tennis shoes with automatic shoelaces.
-Nike released a version of their Hyperdunk Supreme shoes, which appear similar to Marty's, in July 2008.
+Nike released a version of its Hyperdunk Supreme shoes, which appear similar to Marty's, in July 2008.
 Fans dubbed them the Air McFly.
-In April 2009, they filed the patent for self-lacing shoes, and their design bears a resemblance to those worn by Marty in the film.
+In April 2009, Nike filed the patent for self-lacing shoes, and its design bears a resemblance to those worn by Marty in the film.
 In 2010, a fan named Blake Bevin created shoes that tie themselves.
-Though Nike had made a very limited quantity of Air Mags in the same style as the movie, they stated in September 2011 that their consumer-line MAG line of shoes would not feature the self-lacing feature shown in it.
-Tinker Hatfield, one of the shoe's designers, indicated in 2014 that they would introduce shoes with power-lacing technology the following year, 2015.
+Though Nike had made a very limited quantity of Air Mags in the same style as the movie, the company stated in September 2011 that its consumer-line MAG line of shoes would not feature the self-lacing feature shown in it.
+Tinker Hatfield, one of the shoe's designers, indicated in 2014 that it would introduce shoes with power-lacing technology the following year, 2015.
 In March 2016, Nike unveiled the HyperAdapt 1.0 shoe, a consumer-market model of the Air Mag which features the same self-lacing technology used for the commemorative Air Mags; these were put on sale in limited quantities in late 2016.